bdwilson/acurite/README.md

 4. Hopefully you're getting sensor data now, go to http://your.ip.address/weewx and verify that you are getting data from your sensors and check /var/log/syslog if you're not.
-You won't get pressure data, so here's where your SmartHUB comes in. ''If you don't have a SmartHUB, you're done.
-If you want to send your Weewx data to other providers, check the config file in /etc/weewx/weewx.conf''.
+You won't get pressure data, so here's where your SmartHUB comes in. **If you don't have a SmartHUB, you're done.
+If you want to send your Weewx data to other providers, check the config file in /etc/weewx/weewx.conf**.
 5. If you have a SmartHUB that is configured with at least one sensor, then keep going.
 Configure your Rpi to be an [ethernet bridge](https://willhaley.com/blog/raspberry-pi-wifi-ethernet-bridge/).
 Again, you need to be using Wifi to connect to your lan so you can use ethernet to